davidroyer/dkroyer/content/blog/Nuxtjs-Firebase-Auth.md

 ---
 title: "Using Firebase Auth With Nuxt.js"
 subtitle: "Part 1"
-data: 2017-10-11
+date: 2017-10-11
 tags:
   - vue
   - nuxt
   - firebase
 ---

 This article is an overview of using Nuxt.js with Firebase Authentication.
-In Part 2, I will go in more detail, hoping to shed some light on what's happening in the code to make this work.
+In Part 2, I will provide more detail on specifics on what's happening in the code.

 <a target="/\_blank" rel="noopener" href=https://nuxt-firebase-auth.firebaseapp.com/>Live Demo</a>

 <a target="/\_blank" rel="noopener" href=https://github.com/davidroyer/nuxt-firebase-auth>Github Repo</a>

 **_Notes:_**
-- I am using `mode: 'spa'` via `nuxt.config.js`.
+- I am using SPA mode with Nuxt.js which is implemented by setting the option `mode: 'spa'` in `nuxt.config.js`.
 - You need to enable the Sign-In Method for Google from the Authentication settings via your Firebase Console.
 - I am using Firebase Hosting but it should work with any static hosting provider.
 However, you'll need to authorize that domain via your Firebase Console in Authentication settings via your Firebase Console under the Sign-In Methods Tab.